Claude Shannon Professor of Mathematics

-Larry Guth is a Professor of Mathematics, as of July 2019. and a 2021 MacVicar Fellow.
+Larry Guth is a Claude E. Shannon Professor of Mathematics, as of July 2019. and a 2021 MacVicar Fellow.
 Guth did his PhD at MIT in 2005 under the supervision of Tom Mrowka.
 Following a postdoctoral position at Stanford and a junior faculty appointment at the University of Toronto, he was appointed professor at the Courant Institute in 2011, and joined the MIT math faculty as professor in 2012.

 Guth's research interests are in metric geometry, harmonic analysis, and extremal combinatorics.
 Metric geometry means the study of inequalities involving lengths, areas, and volumes.
 Some main examples are isoperimetric inequalities and systolic inequalities.
 The systolic inequality is one focus of Guth's work.
 Another focus is to find connections between geometric inequalities and topology.